Logo

 Philippe Starck helped design the Xiaomi Mi MIX smartphone, notable for having a 6.4-inch "whole surface screen".

-In 2016, Philippe Starck developed a GPS-tracking wristband, DIAL for Societe nationale de Sauvetage en Mer, which allows endangered people to share their exact location to rescue service whether they are in the sea or in the beach.
+In 2016, Philippe Starck developed a GPS-tracking wristband, DIAL for Societe Nationale de Sauvetage en Mer, which allows endangered people to share their exact location with rescue services from the sea or the beach.

 Philippe Starck has expressed this as a utopian ideal, approached in practice by increasing production quantities to cut costs and by using mail-order, via Les 3 Suisses.